adj.茂盛的,郁郁葱葱的;adj.奢华的,

 SYNONYMS:

-declining, dying, failing, floundering, languishing, struggling; bankrupt, bankrupted, insolvent5.
+declining, dying, failing, floundering, languishing, struggling; bankrupt, bankrupted, insolvent

 pleasing to the physical senses